trussworks/Engineering-Playbook/developing/cicd/README.md

 **Tests should run fast.** "Fast" is poorly defined here.
 Generally speaking, you want tests to be fast so merging code changes is fast.
-A developer shouldn't think they can start on a new piece of work in the hour or two to push a change t hrough CI and context switch.
+A developer shouldn't think they can start on a new piece of work in the hour or two to push a change through CI and context switch.

 **Tests should fail fast.** Similar to the previous point, "fast" is relative but in CI you will want to give the waiting devloper signal on whether their work can be merged or requires changes as quick as possible.